-What you can do: Updating security patches, educating employees on the dangers of cybercrime and putting antivirus and email protections in place is a good start.
-Having a security expert come in and analyse your systems is also something worth considering.
+What you can do: Updating security patches, educating employees on the dangers of cybercrime, and putting antivirus and email protection in place is a good start.
+Having a security expert come in and analyze your systems is also something worth considering.

 Computer Medic On Call is committed to bringing you the highest quality computer service available for all of your information and systems needs.
 Serving in Broward and West Palm Beach in Florida State for IT Support.
 Our experience provides us with the skills to offer a range of high quality computer services.